 The ecological information section assesses the material's environmental impact on aquatic and terrestrial plants and animals and the potential of the material to persist in the environment.

 - How do I safely (and legally) dispose of this product?

 The disposal considerations section outlines any dilution guidelines, container information, and national environmental regulations that may or may not be reinforced by regional or local entities.

 - What are the shipping requirements?

 The transportation information section spells out proper shipping name, hazard class, ID number, and packing group for all chemicals regulated by D.O.T., I.C.A.O., and I.M.O.

 The regulatory information section outlines all known regulatory guidelines spelled out by OSHA, SARA Title III, the Clean Water Act, RCRA, and any known state regulations.

-- What is the intended use of this product and how was this MSDS compiled?
+- What is the intended use of this product and how was this SDS compiled?

-The other information section states the product's intended use and lists all reference materials used to write the MSDS.
+The other information section states the product's intended use and lists all reference materials used to write the SDS.